Black Magic (Yemi Alade album): Composition

-The love track "Heart Robber" was also released on November 3, 2017, as the album's third single.
-Musically, it is an Afrobeats song that contains a mid-tempo guitar riff and elements of Mariachi.
-The visuals for the song was shot and directed by Clarence Peters.
-The album's fourth single "Bum Bum" was released on March 13, 2018.
-The accompanying visuals for "Bum Bum" features Afro-inspired styling and hip-hop apparel.
-In the video, Alade is seen embracing dance and showing off her moves with backup dancers.
-The album's fifth single "Kpirim" was released on May 23, 2018.
-The accompanying music video for the song was shot and directed by Bukola Jimoh.

 Critical reception

 Black Magic received generally negative reviews from music critics.
-A writer for Pulse Nigeria gave the album 2.5 stars out of 5, criticizing Alade's songwriting skills and concluding that she needs to "unlearn her basic inclination to record music in the way that she currently does".
+A Pulse Nigeria contributor, who goes by Jonathan, gave the album 2.5 stars out of 5, criticizing Alade's songwriting skills and saying she needs to "unlearn her basic inclination to record music in the way that she currently does".
 Wilfred Okiche of 360nobs considers Black Magic to be Alade's weakest record to date and said it "lacks the experimentation and ambitious drive of Mama Africa, as well as the hit making pose of King of Queens".
 A writer for the website Music in Africa criticized Alade for "covering geographical ground without giving the music and lyrics as much consideration".

 Track listing

 Personnel

 Credits adapted from the album's back cover.